 What didn’t work so well: –

 - Engine failure.
 The engine failure was certainly inconvenient.
 With some assistance from fellow cruisers the engine was able to run and make the trip from Milford Sound to Nelson where testing, parts and a repair was available.
 The fault was worn injectors, new injectors had the engine running back to normal.
-Many thanks to the helpful people at Marine and General.
-The engine problem gave me an opportunity to anchor, stern moor, sail into Milford Sound and hone my sailing skills.
+Many thanks to the helpful people at Marine and General in Nellson.
+The engine problem gave me an excellent opportunity to anchor, stern moor, sail into Milford Sound and hone my sailing skills.

 - Windvane.
 A broken gear mechanism on the windvane was caused by my poor management and a repair was performed quickly by Stark Brothers in Lyttleton without delaying the cruise.